Tamara St. John

 Tamara St. John is an American politician and a Republican member of the South Dakota House of Representatives representing District 1 since January 8, 2019.
 With her election, St. John became the first Native American Republican woman to ever serve in the South Dakota House of Representatives.

 Early life and education

 Tamara Jill St. John was born to Karen Brown (Keeble) and Phillip St. John on July 28, 1966, in Sisseton, South Dakota.
-She is an enrolled citizen of the Sisseton Wahpeton Sioux Tribe of the Lake Traverse Reservation.
+She is an enrolled citizen of the Sisseton Wahpeton Oyate of the Lake Traverse Reservation.
 She attended Sisseton Public School and has a certificate in cultural heritage tourism from George Washington University.

 Private life

 Tamara St. John has four adult children and two grandchildren.
 She currently resides in Sisseton, South Dakota.

 Career

 St. John works as an historian, genealogist and has spent many years in the area of historic preservation, along with currently serving as the archivist for the Sisseton Wahpeton Tribal Archives and Collections.
 In this role, she specializes in community outreach and education.
 St. John has also worked with local, state and federal governments on issues involving historic preservation, cultural projects, and government consultations.

 St. John served on the South Dakota Humanities Council as a member of the board of directors from 2016 to 2021.
 She also served as a delegate for the Her Vote.
 Her Voice. project to help South Dakota commemorate the 100th anniversary of the Women’s Suffrage Movement.